nest/nest-simulator/doc/htmldoc/developer_space/workflows/documentation_workflow/user_documentation_workflow.rst

    import-guide.html#building-your-documentation>`_ your documentation.

 This allows you to preview your work on your Read the Docs account.
-In order to see the changes on the official NEST simulator documentation, please submit a pull request.
+In order to see the changes on the official NEST Simulator documentation, please submit a pull request.

 Creating pull request